gamebun1/gaplo-miner/README.md

    pip install -r requirments.txt
     ```

-2. Copy `settings.ini.example` to `settings.ini` and add the seed phrase to the seed_phrase field.
+2. Copy `settings.ini.example` to `settings.ini` and add the seed phrase to the seed_phrase field.(or private key in the private_key field)

-3. When you have filled in the seed_phrase field, run `private_key_receive.py`
+3. When you have filled in the seed_phrase field, run `private_key_receive.py`(if you have entered private key, you don't need to run it, but you must enter wallet address. )

 4. start `gaplo_miner.py`